Workaround for when a site won't open and displays "Unsupported protocol is being used"

 Added on 2024/2/27

-a little more stylish.
+a bit more stylish.
 The wording is the same.

 But don't worry.
-IE mode is still available, so open
+IE mode is still available, sothe settingsopen

-A new feature allows you to add individual pages, so you may want to add a URL if necessary.
+A new feature has been added that allows you to add pages individually, so you may want to add URLs if needed.

-You should then be able to open the page from
+After restarting, if you try to open a page that wouldn't open before,More informationyou should be able to open the page from